Skip to main content

 Our social investment programme aims to further JRF’s overarching vision and strategy to support and speed up the transition to a more equitable and just future, free from poverty, where people and planet can flourish.

-Our investments align to JRF’s current topics of research and exploration.
+Our investments align to JRF’s topics of research and exploration, and in 2026 we are focusing our social investments on models that drive structural change in four areas: climate justice; wealth, power and funding systems; place and poverty; housing.
 Learn more about our approach to social investment and the social investments we’ve made.

 Our social investment application process

-At JRF, our application process includes two phases and typically takes between 4-6 months from initial inquiry to finalising the investment and disbursing funds.
+At JRF we are a small team and typically make fewer than 10 investments per year, which includes both direct investments and investments into funds.
+Our application process includes 2 phases and typically takes between 4-8 months from initial inquiry to finalising the investment and disbursing funds:

-1. Screening phase (1-2 months): Led by the social investment team, this phase begins with an initial inquiry form that applicants can complete in 10-15 minutes to determine eligibility.
-If successful, applicants will then be invited to complete an expression of interest form, providing detailed information on topics such as impact, financial position, and operating principles.
+1. Screening phase (1-2 months): Led by the social investment team, this phase begins with an initial enquiry form that applicants can complete in 10-15 minutes to determine eligibility.
+If successful, applicants will then be invited to complete a longer, more detailed application form, providing information on topics such as impact, financial position, and operating principles.

 Make an initial enquiry